GoogleCloudPlatform/apigee-samples/cloud-run/docs/cloudshell-tutorial-maven.md

-# Sample to automate Apigee proxy deployments using Maven and Cloud Build
+# Sample to use Cloud Run Service from Apigee Proxy using Maven and Cloud Build

 ---
-This sample demonstrates how to use the Apigee Maven deploy plugin to deploy a proxy to Apigee using Cloud Build
+This sample demonstrates how to use Cloud Run Services from Apigee Proxy using Cloud Build

 Let's get started!